-Focus + context methods are general techniques developed to address problems of visibility of details and have been applied to Parallel Coordinates [25].
-Multi-focus distortion operations allow the user to enlarge or shrink several regions in the same presentation [26].
+Focus + context methods are general techniques develop to address problems visibility of details and have been applied to Parallel Coordinates [24].
+Multi-focus distortion operations allow the user to enlarge or shrink several regions in the same presentation [25].
 The space between dimensions can be increased or decreased with a simple click.
-If, with high-dimensional data, the space between dimensions is too tight to allow an accurate click, a structurebased distortion called INTERRING can be used [27].
-In an automatic application of distortion, the spacing parameter is the distance (for Parallel Coordinates) or angle (for Star Glyphs) [25].
-Although the spacing between dimensions in Parallel Coordinates and Star Glyphs is typically uniform, non-uniform variations therein can convey additional information about the dimensions [25].
+If with high-dimensional data the space between dimensions is too tight to allow an accurate click, a structure-based distortion can be used INTERRING [26].
+In an automatic application of distortion, the spacing parameter is the distance (for Parallel Coordinates) or angle (for Star Glyphs)[24].
+Although the spacing between dimensions in Parallel Coordinates and Star Glyphs is typically uniform, non-uniform variations therein can convey additional information about the dimensions [24].

-The various types of interactions possible with Parallel Coordinates, Star Glyphs, Scatter Plots, and Dimensional Stacking have been compared by several authors with respect to each of these four visualization techniques [3, 12, 13, 18, 19, 25].
+In addition, various types of interactions possible with Parallel Coordinates, Star Glyphs, ScatterPlotts, and Dimensional Stacking have been compared by several authors with respect to each of these four visualization techniques [17, 11, 18, 3, 24, 12].

-Several systems use Parallel Coordinates along with other visual representations.
-For example, Wong et al. [23] developed a 2D visualization system that contains Parallel Coordinates and Scatter Plots, each presented in their own regions of the window.
-The representations are linked so that interactive changes to one are reflected in the other.
-The two techniques combined better support data exploration.
+Several systems use Parallel Coordinates in juxtaposition with other visual representations.
+For example, Wong et al. [22] developed a 2D visualization system that contains Parallel Coordinates and Scatterplots, each presented in their own regions of the window.
+These separate representation and then algorithmically linked through interactions in one representation causing a visual response in the other.
+The combination of the two techniques does improve their capability to support data exploration.

-Tominski et al. [17] suggest organizing Star Glyphs on time based axis.
-This would provide a linked 3D layout for Star Glyphs with one glyph per data item but was left as a suggestion for future work.
-Kiviat diagrams [4] are 2D visualizations that resemble Star Glyphs in that radial spikes emerge from a common centre and each spike corresponds to a data item.
-Kiviat tubes are obtained by displaying Kiviat diagrams along a time axis and rendering the surrounding surface as suggested by Tominski et al. [17].
-The surface that connects all the Kiviat diagrams perhaps emphasizes the shape of the tube and possibly conceals information about individual data items.
-These ideas are similar to our Parallel Glyphs in that they link Star Glyphs but there is no integration with Parallel Coordinates.

-Finally, Wernert et al. [21] make an exploration of alternate multidimensional data layouts but these representations are not linked either visually, structurally, or interactively.
+Tominski et al. [16] as part of their future work discussion suggest organizing Star Glyphs on time based axis.
+This would provide a linked 3D layout for Star Glyphs with one glyph per data item.
+This future work suggestion relates strongly our Parallel Glyphs but no link between Parallel Coordinates and Star Glyphs is suggested.
+Wernert et al. [20] make an exploration of alternate multi-dimensional data layouts but these representations are not linked either visually, structurally, or interactively.

-3 PARALLEL GLYPHS: INTEGRATING PARALLEL COORDINATES WITH GLYPHS
+3 PARALLEL GLYPHS: INTEGRATING PARALLEL COORDI-NATES WITH GLYPHS

-Our technique integrates Parallel Coordinates with Star Glyphs to create Parallel Glyphs.
-Parallel Coordinates are a 2D visual representation for multi-dimensional data (see Figure 2(a)) that uses a set of vertical axes arranged left to right for plotting the values of data items where each axis corresponds to one dimension.
-For each data item, a polyline connects the points on each dimensional axis that correspond to the item's value for that dimension.
+Our technique Parallel Glyphs integrates Parallel Coordinates with Star Glyphs.
+Parallel Coordinates is a 2D visual representation for multi-dimensional data (see Figure 2(a)).
+It uses a set of vertical axes arranged left to right for plotting the values of data items where each axis corresponds to one of the dimensions.
+For each data item, a polyline connects the points on each dimension axis that correspond to the item's value for that dimension.

 Star Glyphs are also a 2D visual representation for multidimensional data (see Figure 1).
 Each glyph represents either a data item or a data dimension.
 Spikes, frequently bounded by a polygon, emanate radially from a central point.
-When a glyph represents a data item, its spikes vary in length according to the values the item has in each dimension.
-When, on the other hand, a glyph represents one dimension, the spikes vary in length according to the value each item has for that particular dimension.
+If each glyph represents a data item these spikes vary in length according to the values this item has in each dimension.
+If on the other hand one glyph represents one dimension, the spikes vary in length according to the values each item has for this dimension.